 - keep a complete record of income and expenses and of any significant dealings with the estate

 Administrators cannot act against the best interests of the represented person, nor can they use funds from the estate for their own use or benefit, or for the use or benefit of anyone except the represented person.
-Administrators receive support, help and resources from the Board.
+Administrators receive support, help and resources from the Tribunal.

 Choosing an Administrator